axel-lois/axel-lois/README.md

 <img src='https://user-images.githubusercontent.com/82421661/157133084-5d27007a-9b21-4bb1-9164-6366f142dc03.png'>

 <h2>Portfolio</h2>
 <p> This is my portfolio and presentation page.
-It was made using react and router.
+It was made using react.
 I also used normalize.css, sweetalert and nes.css for the styling. </p>
-<p>Besides, i created a little express server which accepts a post request from the contact form, sending them to my personal email account using SendGrid.</p>
+<p> Besides, i created a little express server which accepts a post request from the contact form, sending them to my personal email account using SendGrid.</p>
 <p> Code: https://github.com/axel-lois/Portfolio</p>
 <p> Page: https://portfolio-sand-five-59.vercel.app</p>
 <img src='https://user-images.githubusercontent.com/82421661/157769612-6664790e-d893-42a8-9839-21d10a49bc8c.png'>

 <h2> Contablito V3 </h2>
-<p> This is the remake of Contablito V2 (another project that i did with Vanila Javascript), but this time, converted into a FullStack app.
+<p> This is the remake of Contablito V2 (another project that I did with Vanila Javascript), but this time, converted into a FullStack app.
 Made with React, Redux, Typescript, Node, Express, Mongo(atlas), mongoose and JWT.  </p>
 <p> This time, i used bootstrap for the styling.
 This one is responsive. </p>
 <p> Code: https://github.com/axel-lois/Contablito-V3 </p>
 <p> Page: https://contablito-v3.vercel.app</p>